 The Commission adopted procedures in accordance with guidelines issued by the Department of Public Expenditure and Reform in relation to the disclosure of interests by Commission Members and these procedures have been adhered to in the year.
 There were no transactions in the period in relation to the Commission's activities in which the Commission Members had any beneficial interest.
-The Commission is now recognised as a public body under the Ethics in Public Office Acts, 1995 and 2001 and in accordance with Statutory Instrument No 607 of 2008, which came into operation on 1 January 2009, the Commission Members are obliged to submit declarations of interest in respect of the period ended 31 December 2021 to the Standards in Public Office Commission.
+The Commission is now recognised as a public body under the Ethics in Public Office Acts, 1995 and 2001 and in accordance with Statutory Instrument No 607 of 2008, which came into operation on 1 January 2009, the Commission Members are obliged to submit declarations of interest in respect of the period ended 31 December 2022 to the Standards in Public Office Commission.

 Key management personnel in the Commission consist of Chairperson and Members of the Commission (up to a maximum of 6).
-Total remuneration paid to key management personnel in 2021 was €553,256 (2020: €640,210).
+Total remuneration paid to key management personnel in 2022 was €700,623 (2021: €553,256).
 The number of Commission Members varies from time to time.
-The number of Commission Member positions was 4 for all of 2021 and will increase to 5 in 2022.
+The number of Commission Member positions increased to 5 during 2022.